 - 1 Garrison Savannah: see Bridgetown for this historic district a mile south of city centre.
 This was the 18th- and 19th-century military base, centred on the "Savannah", once the parade ground and sports fields, now the island's racetrack.
 Its chief attractions are the George Washington House, the Barbados Museum, and St Ann's Fort.

-- Mallalieu Motor Collection is a private enthusiast's collection of mostly mid-20th century classic motors, B$20.
-It's next to the Courtyard by Marriott.
+- Mallalieu Motor Collection is a private enthusiast's collection of mostly mid-20th century classic motors.
+It's next to the Courtyard by Marriott, and open M-F 8AM-11AM, adult B$20.

-- 3 Sam Lord's Castle is nowadays a hard-hat construction site.
+- Sam Lord's Castle is now a fenced-off ruin within the grounds of Wyndham Grand Barbados, see Sleep.
 Sam Lord (1778-1844) amassed a pirate fortune by pillaging local shipping, and built a mansion in Long Bay, Saint Philip.
-This was later turned into a swanky hotel, which went bust, and the money to redevelop it couldn't be raised.
+This was later turned into a swanky hotel, which went bust, and the money to revive it couldn't be raised.
 (Hard to imagine now, but mid-20th century banking rules actually forbade piracy and pillage.)
 The derelict building was gutted by fire in 2010.
-In 2017 the Wyndham Hotel group began rebuilding it, though this was hit by the covid travel slump and there's no word on when the new hotel might open.
+The new Wyndham hotel was built adjacent, as it wasn't practical to restore the old structure.

-- Kitteridge Point is the east tip of the island.
+- 8 Kitteridge Point is the east tip of the island.
 The coast to the north is exposed to the worst of the Atlantic weather.
-A three-mile strip of it is still within the southern parish of Saint Philip but in character is more like Central Eastern Barbados - see that page for features such as 4 Culpepper Island.
+A three-mile strip of it is still within the southern parish of Saint Philip but in character it's more like Central Eastern Barbados.

 Do

-[edit]- Surfing: The southern coast is the best part of the island for surfing, wind surfing or kite surfing.
-West towards Maxwell is better for beginners whereas east towards Silver Sands suits those with more experience.
+- Surfing: The south coast is the best part of the island for surfing, wind surfing or kite surfing.
+West towards Maxwell is better for beginners, while east towards Silver Sands suits those with more experience.

-- Scuba diving: the nearest dive shacks are clustered around Bridgetown but they pick up from the south-side hotels.
+- Scuba diving: the nearest dive shacks are clustered around Bridgetown but they pick up from the south coast hotels.

-- Foursquare Rum Distillery offer free self-guided tours.
-They're at Four Roads, Saint Philip, and open M-F.
+- Foursquare Rum Distillery has tours and a bar M-F. They're at Four Roads, Saint Philip.

 - Golf: Barbados Golf Club is a mile east of Oistins.
-White tees 6805 yards, par 72, visitor round B$200.
+White tees 6805 yards, par 72.
 Rockley Resort also has a golf course.

 - Cinema: Globe Drive-In is two miles northwest of Oistins.
 Olympus is a conventional cinema nearby within Sheraton Mall.